CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Devices/Monitor-Linux-Hosts.md

 weight: 840
 toc: 3
 ---

-Running NetQ on Linux hosts provides unprecedented network visibility, giving the network operator a complete view of the entire infrastructure's network connectivity instead of just from the network devices.

 <!-- vale off -->
 The NetQ Agent is supported on the following Linux hosts:
 <!-- vale on -->